Using Git as you work¶

 Make sure you’re in branch

-master and the run
+main and then run

 You can keep any branch up to date using this method.
 If you’re working on a